temple-geography/fundamentals-arcgis-pro/Lab_01_Introduction_to_ArcGIS-edit.md

 8. Click inside the last box.
 This will give you a drop-down list of all the unique values found in the `FACIL_NAME` column of the schools layer.
 Scroll down in the list of school names and double-click 'Dunbar, Paul Laurence'.
-9. Click Run to select the matching features.
+9. Click `Apply` to select the matching features.
 The same school should be selected in the table and on the map.
 10. Clear your selection and close the Geoprocessing pane.
 11. As another example, let’s select schools with enrollments over 500 students.
 Open **Select by Attributes** for the schools layer and click the **New Expression** button.